-I’m a writer (fiction, poetry, non-fiction), child sexual abuse survivor-activist, and climate change activist, among other things, telling stories to catalyze personal and societal healing and enlightenment.
+I’m a writer, child sexual abuse survivor-activist, and climate change activist, among other things.

 What else to add for now?